feseha-btc/JS2NAIRR/README.md

 - get_longest_fasta.py
 Preprocessing Utility: finds the longest fasta sequence from all_sequences.fasta to creates fixed-length, overlapping oligonucleotide sequences to use as the query for the searech on the master oligo file created from the large fasta input.

+- convertMultiline2singleLine.sh
+Preprocessing Utility: flattens multiline fasta sequences into one line sequence for searching oligo matches using grep to verify oligos found by the main program.

 - run_workflow.sh
 The master shell script used to execute the three Python components sequentially, managing file I/O and dependencies.